New method of bandlimited extrapolation: Conclusion

 \section{Conclusion}

-To conclude, we have devised a new degenerate kernel method for solving Fredholm integral equations whose kernel belongs to a class of bandlimited functions that are square integrable.
+To conclude, we have devised a new degenerate kernel method for solving Fredholm integral equation associated with the bandlimited extrapolation problem.
+The regularization procedure was applied at the discrete level.
 The choice of using spherical Bessel functions as the basis functions improves the performance of the numerical algorithms when compared to a similar method using the translates of the sinc function.
-The idea was first applied to the case of $\sinc$-kernel which yields a new method of computation of the PSWFs on the entire real line and extrapolation of bandlimited signals known on $(-1,1)$ to the entire real line.
-Notable among other examples is the case of $\sinc^2$-kernel where we also considered the inverse problem of estimating the object function from the image function.
-The solution of the ill-conditioned discrete linear system was carried out using the Tikhonov regularization method.
-[1]{} [1]{#1}
+Further, it is simpler to compute the derivative of the signal in the representation using spherical Bessel functions so that Sobolev norm type penalty terms can be employed in the regularization procedure. \IEEEtriggeratref{26} [1]{} [1]{#1}